MadhavGupta-076/Deepfake-News-Shield/README.md

 - **Dr. Deepak Gupta** for invaluable guidance
 - **JUIT** for computational resources
 - The creators of the **IFND dataset**
+- The open-source communities behind PyTorch, timm and torchvision

 ---